Hammam of Prince Miloš

-Hammam of Prince Miloš is the former Turkish bath in Belgrade, the capital of Serbia.
+Hammam of Prince Miloš is the former Hammam (Turkish bathhouse) in Belgrade, the capital of Serbia.
 Built in 1836-37, it was declared a cultural monument in 1948.

 Location

 The building is located in the modern Park Gavrilo Princip, until 2017 known as the Financial Park.
 It is situated just north of the building of the Government of Serbia, west of the building of the Finance Ministry and south of the Ascencion Church.

 History

 Hammam of Prince Miloš was built in 1836-37.
 It was projected as the bath of the princely Lower Court and was part of the court complex along the Topčider Road, designed for the prince's sons Milan and Mihailo Obrenović.
 The court's garden evolved into the modern park.
 The court buildings were later handed over to the Finance Ministry and the bath is today the only surviving part of the entire complex.
 It was declared a cultural monument on 20 April 1948.

 In January 2021 it was announced that the object will be returned under the city authority.
 Reconstruction of the hammam and its adaptation into the cultural center was planned.
 Also announced was demolition of the building at 14 Admirala Geprata, which separated the bath from the street.
 New planned building will have "transparent" ground floor, which would allow view on the bath, which is not visible from any of the surrounding streets due to its location in the park and center of the block.